CaptDon71/project_4_machine_learning/README.md

 The notebook is broken into three distict predictive models which show the various steps taken to make a more optimal model for the data.
 The data is properly standardized, scaled, and cleaned from things like duplicate columns in every model iteration to ensure maximum possible accuracy.
 Each model is saved in the "h5_files" directory within the repository.
 The methodology for each model is as follows:<br>
 <br>
 ### Model Iteration 1
 The first model utilizes the entire dataset created by the "SELECT *" statement in the initialization notebook.
 It analyzes the label "average temperature" against all other features in the data.
-The model is built, complied, and fit as shown in this image:<br>
+The model is built, complied, and fit using a neural network model as shown in this image:<br>
 <br>
 <img width="812" alt="Screenshot 2025-02-13 at 16 15 05" src="https://github.com/user-attachments/assets/82b0c323-e79a-4814-be78-ebe7253c095b" /> <br>
 <br>